LarIsCoding/libras/README.md

 # libras
-App para aprendizagem de libras
+App for training in Brazilian Sign Language (Libras)